 We typically run two rounds, so you’d play a total of 6-8 games in about 2-2.5 hours.

 How to Join

-Sign-up sheets are posted on Thursday each week (3 days before the event).
+Sign-up sheets go live 72 hours before the event; so a 6pm Sunday ladder sheet goes live at 6pm on Thursday.
 Sometimes we fill up very quickly (a few hours), so it makes sense to sign-up as soon as you can.
-You can always unregister if you find you can’t make it.
+You can always unregister if you find you can’t make it; just un-check the same box you check to join.
 There is a waitlist available, so if the event is full and someone drops out, then someone would be promoted from the waiting list...so don't hesitate to join the wait list; we often have 2-3 people drop-out for various reasons.